aryama-ray/Credit-Risk-Analytics/README.md

 	Both the data sets have unique Application ID for each record Both the data sets have 71292 unique records
 	Both the data sets haveperformance tag indicating good and defaulter/bad customers

+2.2 Exploratory Data Analysis

+Key finding from the analysis:

+1. Number of times customer has not payed dues since 90/60/30 days in last 6/12 months are highly correlated with each other.
+2. Presence of home loan and outstanding balance are highly correlated
+3. Total number of trades highly correlated with number of trades/PL trades opened in last 6/12 months.It has also high correlation
+4. with number of queries made in last 6/12 months excluding home/auto loans